ReSkyrimed-Project/ReSkyrimed/README.md

 Follow this [guide](https://wiki.wabbajack.org/user_documentation/Troubleshooting%20FAQ.html) made by Wabbajack `Unable to download 'Curios' files` & all other Wabbajack related issues.

 ## Conclusion
 ReSkyrimed is a deliberately distinctive modlist that follows a single-author vision, and the choices it makes set it apart from most lists.
 It doesn’t chase a catchphrase; the aim is a cohesive experience that still feels like Skyrim.
-It isn’t a Vanilla+ list—almost every aspect has been touched or changed, yet the result remains familiar and playable.
+It isn’t a Vanilla+ list, almost every aspect has been touched or changed, yet the result remains familiar and playable.

 ## Credits & Thanks
 ### I wouldn't even consider making the modlist with out this talented Authors: